-JAXA’s Mercury Magnetospheric Orbiter (MMO) is a spin-stabilised spacecraft that will make 15 rotations per minute, with its spin axis 90º to the Sun.
+JAXA’s Mercury Magnetospheric Orbiter (also known as Mio) is a spin-stabilised spacecraft that will make 15 rotations per minute, with its spin axis 90º to the Sun.
 It will operate from a 9.3 hour elliptical polar orbit, that will take it between 590 and 11 640 km above the planet’s surface.

-Because it won’t be spinning during the journey, it will be protected by the MMO Sunshield and Interface Structure (MOSIF).
-This ESA-built component will not only provide thermal protection but also mechanical and electrical interfaces for the MMO, before it is discarded after arriving at Mercury.
+Because it won’t be spinning during the journey, Mio will be protected by the Magnetospheric Orbiter Sunshield and Interface Structure (MOSIF).
+This ESA-built component will not only provide thermal protection but also mechanical and electrical interfaces for Mio, before it is discarded after arriving at Mercury.

 The MMO has five science instruments:

 Mercury Magnetometer (MMO-MAG): Providing a detailed description of Mercury’s magnetosphere and of its interaction with the planetary magnetic field and the solar wind.
 Principal Investigator: Wolfgang Baumjohann, Austrian Space Science, Graz, Austria.

 Mercury Plasma Particle Experiment (MPPE): Seven sensors studying plasma and energetic particles in the magnetosphere and the interaction between the solar wind and Mercury’s magnetosphere.
 Principal Investigator: Yoshifumi Saito, Institute of Space and Astronautical Science, Kanagawa, Japan.

 Mercury Plasma Wave Instrument (PWI): In situ and remote-sensing analysis of electric fields, plasma waves and radio waves in Mercury’s plasma environment.
 Principal Investigator: Yasumasa Kasaba, Tohoku University, Sendai, Japan.